The Williston Northampton School Bullying Prevention and Intervention Plan

 At any point after receiving a report of bullying, cyber-bulling, and/or retaliation, the Dean of Students or the Director of the Middle School may notify the local law enforcement in the event that the Dean of Students or the Director of the Middle School has a reasonable basis to believe that criminal charges may be pursued against the alleged perpetrator.
 If the School receives a report of bullying, cyber-bullying, or retaliation involving students from another school, the Head of School (or the Head’s designee) may notify the appropriate administrator of the other school so that both may take appropriate action.

-Interviews may be conducted by the Dean of Students or the Director of the Middle School or other staff members as determined by the Dean of Students or the Director of the Middle School, and in consultation with the director of psychological counseling, or any other professionals whom the School determines to have knowledge about, or circumstances surrounding, the complaint.
+Interviews may be conducted by the Dean of Students or the Director of the Middle School or other staff members as determined by the Dean of Students or the Director of the Middle School, and in consultation with the School Counselors, or any other professionals whom the School determines to have knowledge about, or circumstances surrounding, the complaint.

 All employees and students are required to cooperate with and participate fully in the investigation of a report of prohibited behavior.
 While the School cannot promise strict confidentiality, all persons will be instructed to treat the investigation as confidential and not to discuss the allegations with other persons at the School.
 Although information must be shared to conduct an effective investigation, the School will only release information on a legitimate need-to-know basis.